jnlongnecker/theQudzoo/src/content/adviceArticles/novice/ui.md

 > You might be curious why I'm writing [<span class="attribute agility">l</span>]ook in that weird way.
 Well, that's because the key used for that functionality is the one in brackets (l).
 In the Qud community, it's very common to write functionality tied to keys in this way.
 If you see this in the future, just know that it means that key is the shortcut to that functionality!

-Beside the main game screen are two panels stacked on top of each other, a minimap of the zone you are currently in and a chat log of events that occur in the game.
+Beside the main game screen are two panels stacked on top of each other: a minimap of the zone you are currently in and a chat log of events that occur in the game.
 If you haven't fiddled with any of the settings, it's likely that you don't have a minimap visible.
 If you would like that, make sure to turn it on in the options (`Esc > Options > UI > Show minimap`).
 If something happens too fast for you to catch it, look at the chat log to see a log description of what happened.

 ## The Bottom Bar